-We should know that using public Wi-Fi networks are always dangerous.
+We should know that using public Wi-Fi networks is always dangerous.
 We must increase our privacy when using a public Wi-Fi network and should know how to take precautions when using public Wi-Fi networks.
+Today, you’ll learn Precautions when using public Wi-Fi networks.

 We know that windows detects / knows when it’s accessing a public network and it will hide our laptop from other computers and devices.
 Yes, that provides significant, but not perfect protection.

 We need to ensure that Windows knows that you’re on a public network and how to take Precautions when using public Wi-Fi networks.

 Whenever Windows logs onto a Wi-Fi network that it doesn’t recognize, it will ask you how it should handle security.
 Now, you can manually make it bring up the question itself.

 How to take Precautions when using public Wi-Fi networks Windows 7